 3. Rotate Toys

-Once all the new toys are out of your storage area, you can still use it as a "pool" where you temporarily store and rotate toys.
-Put a certain number of playthings away and rotate the toys every month or so.
-When your kids get bored with their current toys, bring the toys out of storage and put others away in their place.
-To kids, toys that they haven't played with in a few weeks are as good as new, giving the toys more meaning.
+Even after all the new toys are out, you can still rotate.
+When your kids get bored with their current toys, bring other toys out of storage and put the old ones away.
+To kids, toys that they haven't played with in a few weeks are as good as new.

 4. Send Toys to Grandma's